unforswearing/applescript/README.md

 Please reach out if you need help reworking any of these scripts for your project.

-A backup of this repository exists at [unforswearing.com/applescript](https://unforswearing.com/applescript)
+A backup of this repository exists at [unforswearing.com/applescript](https://unforswearing.com/applescript) and [gitlab.com/unforswearing/applescript](https://gitlab.com/unforswearing/applescript)
 <BR><BR>

 ## Script Categories